 Herbs And Botanicals

 There are a variety of natural ingredients that support both healthy digestion and efficient metabolism.
-I recommend an integrative metabolic formula that contains Chinese herbs like kudzu root and yam rhizome, organically grown medicinal mushrooms, alginates and alpha lipoic acid.
+I recommend Chinese herbs like kudzu root and yam rhizome, organically grown medicinal mushrooms, alginates and alpha lipoic acid.
 This formula supports glucose, carbohydrate and fat metabolism, reduces sugar cravings, supports insulin function and balances blood sugar.
 It also helps support detox, antioxidant activity and overall vital energy.

 Ultimately, staying healthy and controlling your weight isn’t about going on a diet or joining an exercise boot camp.
 It is about creating a sustainable lifestyle that helps you maintain a healthy weight and a strong, efficient metabolism.
 Think of it in terms of small adjustments: Eat a serving of cantaloupe instead of a doughnut; take the stairs instead of the elevator; add supplements that help support your metabolism.
 Incremental changes can make a big difference, improving metabolic health and overall vitality, naturally.